Eli Cohen

 Eliyahu Ben-Shaul Cohen (אֱלִיָּהוּ בֵּן שָׁאוּל כֹּהֵן; إيلياهو بن شاؤول كوهين; 26 December 1924 – 18 May 1965) was an Egyptian-born Israeli spy.
 He is best known for his espionage work in Syria between 1961 and 1965, where he developed close relationships with the Syrian political and military hierarchy.

 Though he was initially successful, Cohen's activity became increasingly risky and he expressed a sense of impending danger to Mossad in 1964.
-A year later, his true allegiance was uncovered by Syrian intelligence and he was convicted by the Syrian government under pre-war martial law.
+A year later, his true allegiance was uncovered by the Syrian Military Intelligence Directorate and he was convicted by the Syrian government under pre-war martial law.
 After being sentenced to death, he was publicly hanged in Damascus in May 1965.
 The incident contributed to the sharp escalation of hostilities between Israel and Syria just before the 1967 Arab–Israeli War.

 Cohen is highly regarded in Israel, with several streets and roads being named after him.

 Early life

 Cohen was born in Alexandria, Egypt, to a Syrian-Jewish family.
 His father had immigrated from Aleppo in the Ottoman Empire in 1914.
-Deeply committed to Judaism, Cohen had planned in his youth to become a rabbi with guidance from Moise Ventura (1893–1978), Alexandria's Chief Rabbi, but the city's yeshiva soon closed down, prompting him to pursue higher education at Cairo University.
+Deeply committed to Judaism, Cohen had planned in his youth to become a rabbi with guidance from Alexandria's Chief Rabbi Moise Ventura, but the city's yeshiva soon closed down, prompting him to pursue higher education at Cairo University.
 A staunch Zionist, he helped Israel evacuate the Egyptian Jewish community by assisting Israeli intelligence throughout Egypt.
 He was also fluent in five languages: Arabic, Hebrew, English, French, and Spanish.

-Onset of the Arab–Israeli conflict

 At the onset of the Jewish exodus from the Muslim world, which began concurrently with the Arab–Israeli conflict, Cohen's parents and three brothers immigrated to Israel in 1949, but he stayed behind to complete his degree and also to help consolidate Zionist efforts among Egypt's Jewish community.
 Prior to the 1952 Egyptian revolution, he was arrested and interrogated by Egyptian authorities, who were becoming suspicious of his activities.

 Nonetheless, he continued to engage in various Israeli covert efforts in Egypt throughout the 1950s, although the Egyptian government could never prove his involvement in Operation Goshen, by which the Israeli government smuggled a significant number of Egypt's Jews out of the country and resettled them in Israel.
 Cohen is also said to have aided Egyptian Jews who were taking part in what would become known as the Lavon Affair, by which Israel sought to sabotage Egypt's relationship with the Western world.
 Two members of the spy ring were caught and sentenced to death, but the Egyptian government was unable to find a link between Cohen and the perpetrators.